mikegagnon/tic-tac-toe/README.md

 Now we will introduce the spirit of MinMax.
 Here's how to solve a game tree.

-First, I need to introduce the concept of *crystal balls."
+First, I need to introduce the concept of *crystal balls*.

+#### Example 1

 <img src="crystal-balls.png">

+There are three nodes in this game tree.
+Attached to the left of each node, is a crystal ball.
+The crystal ball for a node denotes the destiny for that node: whether the game will end in a Red victory, Blue victory, or a draw (assuming both players are play perfectly).

+For this example, the destiny of the root node is clearly a draw because a draw is Blue's best move.

 <br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br>